PDIS/transcript/2023-06-15-Interview-with-BBC-Newsday.md

 ### Interviewer:

-Right, so you're reading it before it goes out.
+Do you read it before it goes out?

 ### Audrey Tang: